Nutrition Facts Label Changes FAQs

-Manufacturers of effected food and beverage products will need to use the new label by July 26, 2018.
+Manufacturers of affected food and beverage products will need to use the new label by July 26, 2018.
 However, manufacturers with less than $10 million in annual food sales will have an additional year to comply.
-For the effective date, products must be labeled, shipped and/or on-shelf.
+For the effective date, products must be labeled, shipped, and/or on-shelf.

 Will the Nutrition panel be larger than the current format?